Anti-doping across the world

 The Code provides a framework for anti-doping policies, rules and regulations for sports organisations and public authorities.

 Athletes are required to follow the anti-doping rules of sports that adopt the Code.
-The Code is supported by five international standards that ensure a uniform approach to anti-doping around the world.
+The Code is supported by six international standards that ensure a uniform approach to anti-doping around the world.

 The Code is integral to ensuring that athletes can expect fair competition wherever they participate, and it provides international expertise to every nation.

 In its commitment to the World Anti-Doping Code, UKAD seeks to protect Athletes, promote clean sport and establish consistent standards.

 By working with other National Anti-Doping Organisations, we stand a better chance of winning the battle against doping, which cannot be tackled by individual countries alone.